Mobile App Development

 Getting Started with Flutter

-Flutter framework does a great job by providing an excellent framework to build mobile applications in a true platform independent way
+Flutter framework does a great job by providing an excellent framework to build IOS & Android Mobile Applications in a true platform independent way

 Installing Flutter and setting up the development environment :